 Providing funding for health and medical research (whether via a donation, bequest, grant or other means) is a simple and direct way of contributing to advances in our understanding and improvement of health.
 However, determining which project, researchers or institution to support can be challenging.
 Running your own grant program can also be time-consuming and costly.

-How can NHMRC help?
+How NHMRC can help

 NHMRC is uniquely positioned to work with individuals, philanthropic trusts and foundations, government agencies and other funders to effectively and efficiently direct funds by drawing on NHMRC’s expertise and services.